Are you asking, “What is a brand image?” and wondering how to create one? Read this article to learn how to create a trustworthy brand.

 Your Traditional Advertising

 It’s easy to forget about traditional advertising when you’re a small business making the most of digital marketing.
-Your flyers, posters, packaging, and brochures should all be consistent with your chosen brand design.
+However traditional marketing methods such as personalized flyers, posters, packaging, and brochures should also all be consistent with your chosen brand design.

 Keep in mind that it’s difficult and more expensive to change these designs after you’ve had them printed and placed in public.
 Leave the traditional advertising until after you’re one-hundred percent happy with your brand identity.